Spring (novel): Plot

-Release
+Publication

-Spring was first released in hardback and e-book format in the United Kingdom on 28 March 2019 through Hamish Hamilton, an imprint of Penguin Books.
+Spring was first published in hardback and e-book format in the United Kingdom on 28 March 2019 through Hamish Hamilton, an imprint of Penguin Books.
 It was given a release in the United States via Pantheon Books on 28 March 2019, also in hardback and e-book format.
 The novel received a paperback release in the United Kingdom on 12 March 2020 via Penguin and in the United States on 7 April 2020, through Anchor Press.

 Spring also received an audiobook adaptation narrated by Juliette Burton that was published by Recorded Books.

 Reception

-Spring received reviews from multiple outlets.
 Rebecca Makkai of The New York Times compared the novel favorably to Ulysses while Justine Jordan of The Guardian called it "a powerful vision of lost souls in a divided Britain".
 The Independent also reviewed Spring, writing that it was "a bold and brilliant experiment".